SerCom-KC/cartoon-network-schedule/next-showings.md

 06:15AM Ben 10 - Half-Sies
 07:15AM Craig of the Creek - Too Many Treasures
 07:30AM Craig of the Creek - The Curse; The Future is Cardboard
+09:15AM The Amazing World of Gumball - The Check
+09:30AM The Amazing World of Gumball - The Pest; The Love
 03:15PM OK K.O.!
 Let's Be Heroes - Do You Have Any More in the Back?
 03:30PM OK K.O.!
-Let's Be Heroes - My Dad Can Beat up Your Dad; Let's Have a Stakeout
+Let's Be Heroes - Let's Have a Stakeout; My Dad Can Beat up Your Dad
 05:15PM Craig of the Creek - Dog Decider
 05:30PM Craig of the Creek - You're It; The Final Book
 07:15PM We Bare Bears - Losing Ice
-07:30PM We Bare Bears - Cellie; Fashion Bears
+07:30PM We Bare Bears - Fashion Bears; Cellie

 ### Saturday, June 9th
 06:00AM Apple & Onion - A New Life; The Perfect Team
 06:30AM Apple & Onion - Falafel's Fun Day; Tips
-12:00PM Ben 10 - Xingo's Back; Bounty Ball
+12:00PM Ben 10 - Bounty Ball; Xingo's Back
 12:30PM OK K.O.!
 Let's Be Heroes - You Get Me; Rad Likes Robots
 04:00PM The Powerpuff Girls - Can't Buy Love; Largo
 05:00PM Teen Titans - X